HAJI1407/NEW/Readme.md

 # Readme
-this is the fresh start for the GIT training
+This is the fresh start for the GIT training !